y2k-key/dreoai/docs/2-Concepts/04-Chat Completions.md

-# uma Chat Completions
+# xdai Chat Completions

-The uma Chat Completions endpoint matches the behavior of the OpenAI Chat Completions API, but with additional features and functionality based on running prompt templates, commands, and chains according to the agent's settings and `mode`.
+The xdai Chat Completions endpoint matches the behavior of the OpenAI Chat Completions API, but with additional features and functionality based on running prompt templates, commands, and chains according to the agent's settings and `mode`.

 ## Overview

-uma is an AI agent orchestration framework that provides a chat completions workflow similar to OpenAI's Chat Completions API, but with enhanced capabilities.
+xdai is an AI agent orchestration framework that provides a chat completions workflow similar to OpenAI's Chat Completions API, but with enhanced capabilities.
 The system can handle various input types, process files, perform data analysis, and execute different modes of operation.

 ## Workflow Stages